January Oru Orma

 January Oru Orma is a 1987 Indian Malayalam-language romance film, directed by Joshiy, written by A. R. Mukesh, based on a screenplay by Kaloor Dennis.
 The film was produced by Tharanjini Films.
 The film stars Mohanlal and Karthika in the lead roles, while Suresh Gopi, M. G. Soman and Jayabharathi appear in supporting roles.
 The film was a commercial success at the box office.
 It was declared a super hit.
-The film has musical score by Ouseppachan.
+The film features a musical score by Ouseppachan.